 The Honors Experience

 The UIW Honors Program supports the growth of each Honors student with flexible options to meet personal and professional goals.
-Every student develops a personal plan (PDF) to earn the required 20 Honors points among Honors courses and activities in scholarship and self-development.
+Every student develops a personal plan to fulfill the requirements for our Honors Program Requirements, comprising of Honors courses, activities in scholarship, and self-development.
 The Honors experience generally includes five major components:

-- An in-depth project with a faculty mentor, such as a research or creative project in the student's major or an integrative reflection paper
+- An in-depth project with a faculty mentor, such as research or creative project in the student's major, or an integrative reflection paper.

-- An Honors-sponsored social justice trip for hands-on learning and other community service outlets
+- An Honors-sponsored social justice trip for hands-on learning and other civic engagement activities.

-- Supplemental activities for additional depth to the academic experience including original research and/or research with faculty members
+- Supplemental activities for additional depth to the academic experience such as creative portfolios, leadership programs, or cultural emergence workshops.

 This Overview of the Honors Point System (PDF)describes the options that earn Honors points.
-In addition to the points, students attend 20 events during their undergraduate years to expand their experiences and enhance their appreciation of the world.
+In addition to point-earning activities, students attend 20 events, the "Bucket List," during their undergraduate years to expand their experiences and enhance their appreciation of the world.
 Our goal is to offer a variety of experiences to help students hone their analytical skills, experience the meaning of social responsibility and gain confidence as citizen-leaders.